Tremper Longman: Career

 Prior to joining Westmont in 1998, Longman taught for eighteen years at Westminster Theological Seminary in Philadelphia.
 He has also served as visiting professor at The Seattle School of Theology and Psychology, an adjunct professor at Fuller Theological Seminary, and a guest lecturer at Regent College and the Canadian Theological Seminary.

 Longman has contributed to a number of commentaries, including the New International Commentary on the Old Testament (The Song of Solomon and Ecclesiastes), NIV Application Commentary (Daniel), New International Biblical Commentary (Jeremiah and Lamentations), and the Baker Old Testament Wisdom series (Proverbs).
 In addition, he was the senior translator for the wisdom books on the central committee that produced and now monitors the New Living Translation.

-He was a main speaker in the conference of Korea Reformed Theological Society in 2016.

 Personal life

 He is married to Alice Longman and has three sons.
+He lives in Alexandria, Virginia.